The isotriviality of families of canonically-polarized manifolds over a special quasi-projective base: The orbifold generic semi-positivity

 \section{The orbifold generic semi-positivity}

-According to~\cite{BDPP} Miyaoka's generic semi-positivity result (see~\cite{Miy87} and~\cite{Miy85}) can be interpreted as a characterization of positivity of the canonical bundle by the generic nefness of the cotangent sheaf.
-This positivity result was achieved by certain characteristic $p$-arguments which cannot be adapted to the context of pairs.
-In~\cite{CP13} Campana and Paun have overcome this obstacle by deploying an important refinement of Miyaoka's theorem by Bogomolov and McQuillen concerning the algebraicity of leaves of foliations induced by positive subsheaves of the tangent sheaf.
-This crucial improvement has been formulated for $G$-invraiant quotients of the $\mathcal{C}$-cotangent sheaf.
-For the definition of the notion of $G$-invariance in this context, we refer the reader to~\cite[Def.~1.2]{CP13}.
+Miyaoka's generic semi-positivity result (see~\cite{Miy87} and~\cite{Miy85}) establishes a correspondence between abundance of rational curves (uniruledness) on a smooth projective variety and generic (semi-)positivity of the cotangent sheaf $\Omega_X$.
+On the other hand the results of~\cite{BDPP} prove that uniruledness of $X$ is characterized by the pseudo-effectivity of $K_X$.
+This suggests---as was originally formulated by Camapna---that a generalization of Miyaoka's result in the logarithmic context should read as follows: Pseudo-effectivity of $K_X+D$ implies the generic semi-positivity of $\Omega_X\log(D)$.
+But the positivity result of Miyaoka was achieved via certain characteristic $p$-arguments which cannot be adapted to the context of pairs.
+Nevertheless, in~\cite{CP13}, Campana and P\u{a}un overcome this obstacle by using Bogomolov-McQuillan criterion for the algebraicity of foliations induced by positive subsheaves of the tangent sheaf.